pvcordeiro/ft_printf/README.md

 make test
 ```

-This will compile the library, link it with the provided main.c, and run the tests.
+This will compile the library, link it with the provided main.c, clean everything and run the tests.

 📝 Example Usage